Return to Index

-- People with any form of cardiovascular disease, such as coronary artery disease (CAD), peripheral vascular disease, previous heart attack, or previous stroke.
+- People with any form of cardiovascular disease, such as coronary artery disease (CAD), peripheral vascular disease (PAD), previous heart attack, or previous stroke.

 - People with risk factors for cardiovascular disease, such as high blood pressure, high cholesterol, or diabetes.

 - Anyone who wants to lower their risk of developing cardiovascular disease.

 Sodium is found in salt, which is added to food.
 In general, most people consume much more sodium than they need.
 Diets high in sodium can increase blood pressure and lead to water retention.
 On a heart-healthy diet, you should consume no more than 2,400 milligrams (mg) of sodium per day—about the amount in one teaspoon of table salt.
 The foods highest in sodium include salt processed foods, convenience/junk foods, and preserved foods.
 Table salt contains nearly 50% sodium.

 Cholesterol is a fat-like, waxy substance in your blood.
 Our bodies make some cholesterol.
 It is also found in animal products, with the highest amounts in fatty meat, egg yolks, whole milk, cheese, shellfish, and organ meats.